-- 2.6.1: Increased densities within a 1⁄4 mile of Centers and 1⁄3 mile of Connections, as identified in the Centers & Connections Map, may be considered in accordance with Table 1 if the design requirements listed below and all other Comprehensive Plan policies are met.
+2.6.1 : Increased densities within a 1/4 mile of Centers and 1/8 mile of Connections, as identified in the Centers & Connections Map, may be considered in accordance with Table 1 if the design requirements listed below and all other Comprehensive Plan policies are met.
 Bonuses received for RES-4 and RES-6 land use categories are only for properties fronting on the roadway that is the Connection.
-This provision does not apply to Centers. - 2.6.2: A planned development (PD) rezoning application is required to qualify for the bonuses noted in Table 1. - 2.6.3: New mixed-use and non-residential development developed in accordance with the design requirements of these policies may be considered for an increase in Floor Area Ratio (FAR) within specific Centers as identified on the Centers & Connections Map.
+This provision does not apply to Centers.
+2.6.2: A planned development (PD) rezoning application is required to qualify for the bonuses noted in Table 1.
+2.6.3: New mixed-use and non-residential development developed in accordance with the design requirements of these policies may be considered for an increase in Floor Area Ratio (FAR) within specific Centers as identified on the Centers & Connections Map.
 Categories of 9 units per acre or higher can be considered for an additional .25 FAR.
-Categories less than 9 units per acre and equal to or greater than 4 units per acre can be considered for an additional .10 FAR. - 2.6.4: The residential portion of a mixed-use project may be determined either by density or FAR, whichever is more beneficial to the development. - 2.6.5: Incentivize Transit-Oriented Development (TOD) within C&Cs in line with the TOD policies of this plan and specific to areas with current or planned fixed guideway transit.
-If a project utilizes a bonus as noted in Table 1 for OC-20, RES-35, UMU-20, RMU-35, ICMU-35 and has current or planned fixed guideway transit, that project is eligible to stack on a TOD bonus identified through Station Area Planning.
-This is subject to a completed Station Area Plan, compatibility, and site requirements. - 2.6.6: Incentivize Transfer of Development Rights (TDRs) within C&Cs to focus residential growth within the USA.
-If a project utilizes a bonus as noted in Table 1 and uses TDRs, that project is eligible for an additional 25% of the base density. - 2.6.7: Incentivize affordable housing within C&Cs.
-If a project utilizes a bonus as noted in Table 1 and includes affordable housing units in line with the criteria of the Affordable Housing Density Bonus, that project is eligible for an additional 25% of the base density.
+Categories less than 9 units per acre and equal to or greater than 4 units per acre can be considered for an additional .10 FAR.
+2.6.4: The residential portion of a mixed-use project may be determined either by density or FAR, whichever is more beneficial to the development.
+2.6.5: Incentivize Transit-Oriented Development (TOD) within C&Cs in line with the TOD policies of this plan and specific to areas with current or planned fixed guideway transit.
+If a project utilizes a bonus as noted in Table 1 for OC-20, RES-35, UMU-20, RMU- 35 ICMU-35 and has current or planned fixed guideway transit that project is

-Table 2.6.6: Allowable Density Increases for Centers and Connections (C&C)
+35, ICMU-35 and has current or planned fixed guideway transit, that project is eligible to stack on a TOD bonus identified through Station Area Planning.
+This is subject to a completed Station Area Plan, compatibility, and site requirements.

+2.6.6: Incentivize Transfer of Development Rights (TDRs) within C&Cs to focus residential growth within the USA.
+If a project utilizes a bonus as noted in Table 1 and uses TDRs, that project is eligible for an additional 25% of the base density.

+(C&amp;C)

 Land Use Category Base Density Bonus if Meeting the Design Requirements

 RES-4 4 9

 RES-6 6 12

 RES-9 9 16

 RES-12 12 20

 RES-16 16 30

 RES-20 20 50

 OC-20 20 50

 NMU-4 4 9

-NMU-6 9 12
+NMU-6 6 12

 SMU-6 6 12

 CMU-12 12 20

 RES-35 35 60

 UMU-20 20 50

 RMU-35 35 60

 ICMU-35 35 60